-The Site does not lie within an SPZ and infiltration is not proposed.
+The Site does not lie within an SPZ.
+The infiltrated water quality should be of sufficient quality that it does not give rise to pollution of the underlying groundwater.
 Further consultation with the water company is unlikely to be required.